Overview

 They work by suppressing the body’s immune system to treat inflammation.

-These drugs act slowly, so it may be up to 3 months before benefits are seen.
+These medicines act slowly, so it may be up to 3 months before benefits are seen.

 Most people will be treated with methotrexate for several years.